What is the average payout for Social Security disability?

 Most SSDI recipients receive between $800 and $1,800 per month (the average for 2020 is $1,258 ).
 However, if you are receiving disability payments from other sources, as discussed below, your payment may be reduced.

-How much money can you have in savings on SSDI?
+How much money can I have in the bank on Social Security disability?

 What is the average Social Security payout at age 62?